nqd/nqd.github.io/about.md

 ---
 layout: page
 title: About
+desciption: About me
 permalink: /about/
 ---

-I am a computer geek and a sport lover.
+Welcome to my personal site.
+I am a computer geek and sports lover.

-I am working at Zinno Inc, building web api for a smart hub, camera, and interface to assistances like Alexa, Google Home.

-Caring about reliable, maintainable software, I always require my projects to be setup with CI, be driven with TDD, BDD process.

-I founded Ubisen, a group of tech activists working in providing M2M solutions.
-At Ubisen, we built connected devices with Zigbee SoC, SubGhz, Wifi; we also built cloud platform to make connecting more easy.
-I was a consultant at SmartGrow, building monitoring system for their hydroponic.

 I love building distributed systems from tiny embedded chip to the cloud.
-My tools are Linux, C, NodeJS, Golang.
+In free time, I run and swim.

+My tools are Linux, Golang, NodeJS, C. In the last few years, I have been working extensively in the area of IoT, communication protocol, real-time system, and web service.

+I am working at Veriksystems, help customers (Belkin, Origin Wireless) bring the next generation of network devices to the market.
+My main role is architecting and developing the cloud system, working with mobile and firmware teams to deliver end to end solution to our customers.

+Caring about reliable, maintainable software, I always require my projects to be set up with CI, be driven with TDD, BDD process.

+You can find my full CV [here](https://github.com/nqd/nqd.github.io/raw/master/files/nqdinh_cv.pdf).
+Contact me at nqdinh (at) outlook (dot) com.